-Point of Interest No. 3.
-Stop at No. 51 High Street adjacent to the uncontrolled crossing and opposite the United Reformed Church.
-Look across the street at the small house between the United Reform Church and the Hairdressing Salon.
+Point of Interest Number 3.
+Having stopped at Number 51 High Street opposite the United Reformed Church, look across the street at the small house (Number 44) between the United Reform Church and the Hairdressing Salon.
+See image above.

 The entry alongside his house, which goes through to East Street, is still known as ‘Mill’ards Entry’.
 Over the years Olneyites have dropped the ‘w’ in ‘Millward’.

-Next, walk another 75 metres further along the High Street until you reach to No. 55 where The Lace Factory Point of Interest No. 4 is clearly visible across the Street.
+Next, walk another 75 metres further along the High Street until you reach to No. 55 where The Lace Factory Point of Interest Number 4 is clearly visible across the Street.